-Tattoos will almost always fade over time, but this article isn’t about natural fading.
-Of the most FAQ we get, questions about the age of tattoos are becoming more and more common.
-We’re going to explain how this relates to laser tattoo removal treatment and answer this question for everyone.
+Tattoos will almost always fade slightly over time, but this article isn’t about natural fading.
+Of the most frequently asked questions we get, those about the age of tattoos are becoming more and more common.
+We’re going to explain how this relates to laser tattoo removal treatment and provide answers that will help set realistic expectations.

 - Will the age of my tattoo determine how fast it fades from laser tattoo removal treatment?